big-unibo/dataplatform/airflow_dags/README.md

 ### Common errors in the deploy
 - not pass files that are in .gitignore in the build of the container
-- use public ip, we are inside the cluster :D
+- use service names and internal ports when refer to other services (not use exposed ports)
 - set the link to services in the config to the new clusters (e.g., hdfs)
 - Errors in dag import: enter inside airflow-scheduler container and launch `airflow scheduler`